 Keyword match types help Bing Ads determine how closely a search query or other input must match your keyword.
-Generally, the more precise your match type, the higher your conversion rates and the lower your volume tends to be.
+Generally, the more precise your match type, the higher your click-through and conversion rates, and the lower your impression volume, tend to be.
 Finding the right balance between conversions and impressions can help maximize the ROI of your campaign.

-What triggers your ad: Search queries that contain the words in your keyword or concepts related to your keyword.
+What it does: Broad match triggers the display of your ad when a user searches either the individual words in your keyword in any order, or words related to your keyword.

 Syntax: [keyword] or "keyword"

-What triggers your ad: Search queries that do not trigger your ad.
+What it does: Negative keywords define search queries that should not trigger your ad.
 Negative keywords can be exact or phrase matches.

 For exact match and phrase match keywords, your ad may also show on queries that match minor variations of the keyword, so you can maximize relevant matches without having to add all of these variations yourself.
-Close variation matching only takes place for English, French, and German ads in the United States, United Kingdom, Australia, Canada, France, and Germany.
 Close variations are also considered for broad match modifier keywords.
+Close variation matching takes place in the United States, United Kingdom, Australia, Canada, France, Germany, Italy, Netherlands, Spain, Sweden, and Switzerland.

 Examples of the types of close variations that are considered include:

 If you're not sure which match type to use, we suggest starting with broad match.
 This will give you the best chance of reaching your target customers right off the bat.
-You can then the results of your search term performance reports to refine your list of keywords.
+You can then run a search term report and use the results to refine your keyword list.
 Here are some quick tips on how to optimize your keyword lists:

-If you bid on multiple keywords with similar text but different match types, the narrowest match type will take precedence when your ad is displayed.
-For example, if you bid on both the exact match keyword [red flower] and the broad match keyword flower, a search on red flower will trigger the exact match and not the broad match.
-The order of match types, from broadest to narrowest:
+If you bid on the same keyword on exact and broad match, exact match will take precedence when your ad is displayed.
+For example, if you bid on both the exact match keyword [red flower] and the broad match keywords red flower or flower, a search on red flower will trigger the exact match and not the broad match.
+Additionally, exact match is preferred over exact match close variants.

 Are you a new advertiser?
 Would you like some free Bing Ads coaching?